Xanax Overview

 The brain is overstimulated when a person feels anxious.
 Then, when Xanax is taken, the brain sends signals to counteract the stimulation.
 This is how the symptoms of anxiety are reduced.

-Since the Xanax causes excess GABA activity, the brain decides that it’s getting enough GABA from the Xanax and either stops producing or cuts back its production of GABA.
+Since Xanax causes excess GABA activity, the brain decides that it’s getting enough GABA from the Xanax and either stops producing or cuts back its production of GABA.

 This means that the brain is relying almost solely on Xanax for the GABA, which is a very dangerous situation.
 Eventually, the continuous use of Xanax causes the brain to become reliant on the Xanax to maintain a minimum GABA level.